How to Practice Divination as a Shaman

 “Tools?” you say, “what’s the need for tools.
 Surely this happens in the mind.
 Tools are just a show."

-Yes, sometimes visions and dreams can seem to come true, but it must be remembered, they're only possibilities.
+Yes, sometimes visions and dreams can seem to come true, but remember, they're only possibilities.
 You must be very careful when voicing them, because this adds a lot of power to the energy vibrations that are already in motion, and makes the outcome more difficult to change.

 That is why any vision or dream must be seen purely as one of many possible outcomes.

 Any healer needs tools in order to conduct effective divination.
-Some examples of tools could be the bones, entrails of animals, patterns in nature.
-Others are tarot cards, runes, and so on.
+Some examples of tools could be the bones, entrails of animals, and patterns in nature.
+Others are tarot books and cards, runes, and so on.
 Every culture has its own divination tools.

 Now I’m not saying you should go and slaughter a cow and try to read its entrails.
 That would be in poor taste these days.
 However, reading patterns in nature, although it requires great skill and experience, is a very valid form of divination.
 Watching insects and how they behave is a form of divination.
 Many cultures tap into the power of insects and bugs' spiritual meanings for a message.

-Many traditional healers use bones, combined with other objects like dice, and maybe coins and so on.
-These are not just random objects that when thrown, present some supernatural vision to the healer.
+Many traditional healers use bones, combined with other objects such as dice, and maybe coins, and so on.
+These aren't just random objects that when thrown, present some supernatural vision to the healer.

 These items have very clear meanings.
 The way they lie has very clear meanings; how are they positioned in relation to one another?
 Are they lying in the north, east, south, or west; what is the significance of a particular item in this quadrant?